msuscens/Upgradeable-MultiSig-Wallet/README.txt

 (that upon upgrade keeps the wallet's existing data/contents intact).
 ___________________________________________________________________________________

+THIS README: Forma my personal learning log and records each step I took, issues I encounted and any wrong turns taken.

-Preparation : Set up my multiSigWallet code in Truffle, so that it compiles
+PREPARATION : Set up my multiSigWallet code in Truffle, so that it compiles
             with solc 0.8.4 and is deployable to gananche-cli local blockchain.
 Which I did as follows:
 1. Set up new drirectory for this project ('Upgradeable MultiSig Wallet')